-Danakali Limited (ASX: DNK) is focussed on the development of the Colluli Potash Project.
-The project is located in the Danakil region of Eritrea, East Africa and is 100% owned by the Colluli Mining Share Company (CMSC).
+Danakali Limited (ASX: DNK, LSE: DNK) is focused on the development of the Colluli Potash Project (Colluli or the Project).
+The Project is located in the Danakil Depression region of Eritrea, East Africa and is 100% owned by the Colluli Mining Share Company (CMSC).
 CMSC is a 50:50 Joint Venture between Danakali Limited and the Eritrean National Mining Company (ENAMCO).

-Since drilling commenced at Colluli in early 2010, over 1 billion tonnes of potassium bearing salts suitable for the production of potash have been identified.
-The potassium bearing salts of the Danakil have the unique capability of producing a diverse range of potash types including muriate of potash (MOP or potassium chloride), sulphate of potash (SOP or potassium sulphate), and sulphate of potash magnesia (SOP-M or potassium magnesium sulphate).
+Since drilling commenced at Colluli in early 2010, over 1 billion tonnes of high grade potassium bearing salts suitable for the production of potash have been identified.
+The potassium bearing salts of the Danakil Depression have the unique capability of producing a diverse range of potash types including muriate of potash (MOP or potassium chloride), sulphate of potash (SOP or potassium sulphate), and sulphate of potash magnesia (SOP-M or potassium magnesium sulphate).

 Sulphate of potash is a highly valued, chloride free, premium potash fertiliser that has limited primary production facilities globally.
 SOP contains both potassium and sulphur, which are essential crop nutrients.

 Following the positive outcomes of a prefeasibility study (PFS) for the production of sulphate of potash (SOP) in February 2015 and a definitive feasibility study (DFS) that was completed in November 2015, a front-end engineering design (FEED) study was completed in January 2018 for a modular SOP development.